Eligibility Criteria for Applicants

 Travel: The award may not be used for travel, meetings, professional fees, publication fees, etc.

-Harrington Discovery Institute does not claim any rights whatsoever to patents, copyrights or trademarks to other intellectual property created as a result of work sponsored by Scholar-Innovator Grants (“Intellectual Property”).
+Harrington Discovery Institute does not claim any rights whatsoever to patents, copyrights or trademarks to intellectual property (“IP”) created as a result of work sponsored by Scholar-Innovator Grants.

 NIH Data Sharing Policy